 Avoid taking very late trains on the western side of the city (Nice - Cannes - St Raphael - Marseilles).
 Most of the stations will not be properly staffed at such late hours, and trains will usually run empty.
 So, there might be a greater risk of mugging.

 Before You Travel to Nice - Do This

 You are visiting the Belle of French Riviera.
 While it is one of the most beautiful beach towns in southern France, a few things could be a bit intimidating for the usual traveler.
 If this is your first time in Nice, it is advisable to keep the following points in mind.

 As in all major tourist spots, you will want to know how to keep safe, so check the place where you plan to stay in advance.

 Keep your travel documents and valuables in a safe place.
 Beware of pickpockets and scammers in crowded public transports and popular tourist areas.

 Avoid renting a car while in Nice.
 But if you do find yourself taking a rental, make sure to lock the doors and windows properly and keep the keys in a safe place.

-for Nice.
+Buy travel insurance or travel medical insurance for Nice.
 Proper travel insurance will safeguard you against medical emergencies, repatriations costs, sudden trip cancellation costs, etc. Make sure to read the policy document to understand coverages.